Limoncello

 • Combine the sugar and water in a non-reactive saucepan (i.e., stainless steel, or a pan lined with enamel - not aluminum or cast iron).
 Heat on the stove until the sugar dissolves completely.

-• When the sugar mixture is cool, pour the alcohol and lemon mixture through a strainer or sieve into the pan with the sugar and water.
+• When the sugar mixture is cool, pour the lemon mixture through a strainer or sieve into the pan with the sugar and water, add the lemon juice and alcohol.
 Or, if your pan isn't big enough to hold everything, combine the liquids in a mixing bowl.

 • Use a funnel to pour the limoncello into decorative bottles.